 The Center for State and Local Finance connects policymakers, practitioners and academics in public finance through innovative policy research and consulting, as well as premier executive education for state and local leaders.

-Our center includes a team of administrative staff, researchers, affiliated faculty and graduate research assistants, who work together to serve governments and citizens in Georgia and beyond.
+The center includes a team of administrative staff, researchers, affiliated faculty and graduate research assistants, who work together to serve governments and citizens in Georgia and beyond.

 Mission of the Center for State and Local Finance:

 To develop the people and ideas for next generation public finance.

 Goals and Objectives:

 Goal 1: Build on the reputation of the Center for State and Local Finance and the Andrew Young School of Policy Studies as a premier institution for non-partisan, innovative scholarship in state and local public finance in the country.